2xic/tinyeth/README.md

 ### Plan

-- [~] Implement encoding and decoding of RLP
+- [ ] (WIP) Implement encoding and decoding of RLP Currently added:

-  Currently added:

     - Basic support added currently

-- [~] Signing of transactions
+- [ ] (WIP) Signing of transactions
   Currently added:
     - Support for creating a key pair added, signing, and verification
     - Support for creating a raw transactions

 - [ ] Implementation of parts of the EVM